Overcommit in OpenShift Virtualization

 Understanding the Default 10:1 CPU Overcommit Ratio

 OpenShift Virtualization applies a default 10:1 CPU overcommit ratio when you don’t explicitly specify CPU requests.
-This means that if a VM has multiple vCPUs, the actual CPU request on the virt-launcher pod is only 1/10th of the total vCPUs.
+This means that if a VM has multiple vCPUs, the actual CPU request on the virt-launcher pod will be 1/10th of the total cpu requested by the VM.

 -